 - JULIAN: Well, it depends on what it is.
 We’ve got a criminal practice that takes up most of our time.

 - HORNE: Yes, but apart from that, I need legal advice.

 Julian and Sandy’s sketches are fascinating because what makes them funny isn’t just the delightfully camp personas of the characters, but their witty use of Polari.
 Even though Round The Horne’s audience was essentially mainstream British society, these Polari word-play jokes landed, with listeners laughing uproariously every time.
 This is mostly thanks to context and the performances of Paddick and Williams, who made the language accessible and hilarious even to non-speakers.

 Round The Horne was a huge landmark for queer representation in British media.
 The 1960s were an incredibly restrictive time for media in the UK, so for Julian and Sandy to be broadcast every Sunday as their unashamedly camp selves was notable.
-This was important to not only to destigmatize homosexuality to the average British citizen but to make queerness endearing.
+This helped to not only destigmatize homosexuality to the average British citizen, but to make queerness endearing.

 This was important to not only to destigmatize homosexuality to the average British citizen, but to make queerness endearing.

-Yet, for all the good that Round The Horne did for the acceptance of homosexuality, as more people learned about Polari, the less queer people wanted to speak it themselves.
+Yet, for all the good that Round The Horne did for the acceptance of homosexuality, the more people learned about Polari, the less queer people wanted to speak it themselves.

 Decriminalization & Cultural Shift